 - Poor road conditions or defective road/intersection design

 - Defective vehicle parts

 How a Motorcycle Accident Attorney in Durham Can Help

 When you are recovering from serious injuries incurred in a motorcycle accident, you don’t have to take on the overwhelming task of building a case for compensation on your own.
-A Durham motorcycle accident attorney from the law firm of Kreger Brodish LLP can help you seek the financial recovery you need and deserve by:
+A Durham motorcycle accident lawyer from the law firm of Kreger Brodish LLP can help you seek the financial recovery you need and deserve by:

 - Performing an independent investigation of the accident to recover evidence for your case